GDSC-UOT/Tumorator/README.md

 # Tumorator
-A mobile application designed to make cancer testing and treatment a less painful experience.
+A mobile application designed to make cancer testing and treatment a less painful journey.